9 Types of Retirement Accounts You Should Know

 1. 401(k)

-401(k)s come in two main varieties: traditional and Roth.
+These accounts come in two main varieties: traditional and Roth.

 In a Roth 401(k), contributions are made with after-tax money.
-This means there are no tax savings when contributions are made but withdrawals will generally be tax-free in retirement.
+This means there are no tax savings when contributions are made, but withdrawals will generally be tax-free in retirement.

 Who it’s for: Eligible employees of private, for-profit companies.

-2022 contribution limits: Up to $20,500 per year for those younger than 50 or $27,000 per year for those 50 and older.
+2025 contribution limits: Up to $23,500 per year for those younger than 50.
+Up to $31,000 per year for those 50 and older, except those aged 60-63, for whom the limit is $34,750.

 2. 403(b) plan

-- 403(b)s can be either traditional or Roth
+- 403(b)s can be either traditional or Roth.

-- Employers may choose to provide a partial or full match to employees’ 403(b)s
+- Employers may choose to provide a partial or full match to employees’ 403(b)s.

-- 403(b)s have the same contribution limits as 401(k)s
+- 403(b)s have the same contribution limits as 401(k)s.

-2022 contribution limits: Up to $20,500 per year for those younger than 50 or $27,000 per year for those 50 and older.
+2025 contribution limits: Up to $23,500 per year for those younger than 50.
+Up to $31,000 per year for those 50 and older, except those aged 60-63, for whom the limit is $34,750.

 3. 457(b) plan

-- Both come in either traditional or Roth varieties
+- Both come in either traditional or Roth varieties.

-- Both share the same contribution limits
+- Both share the same contribution limits.

-- Both offer a potential employer match
+- Both offer a potential employer match.

-If you need to make a withdrawal from your 401(k) or 403(b) before you are of retirement age (59½), you will be subject to a 10 percent early withdrawal fee.
-This fee does not impact savers with a 457(b) account.
+And 457(b) accounts usually have the same contribution limits as a 401(k) or 403(b) account—but there are certain differences you should be aware of.
+If you need to make a withdrawal from your 401(k) or 403(b) before you are of retirement age (59½), you will typically be subject to a 10 percent penalty.
+This penalty does not impact savers with a 457(b) account.

 Who it’s for: Eligible state and local government employees.